Nursing: Direct Entry Graduate Programs

 GRE scores are not required for our graduate nursing programs at Simmons University.

-Applicants whose first language is not English must submit official English language test scores taken within two years prior to the application deadline.
-These include the TOEFL, Duolingo English Test, Pearson Test of English and IELTS.
-Other English proficiency exams can be considered on a case by case basis.
-This requirement is based on native language, not citizenship.
+If English is not your first language, you must submit official English language test scores taken within two years before the application deadline.
+These include the TOEFL, Duolingo English Test, Pearson Test of English, and IELTS.

 Additional details regarding this requirement are listed under the International Students section below.